NomicFoundation/hardhat/docs/src/content/tutorial/testing-contracts.md

     // Get the Signers here.
     const [owner, addr1, addr2] = await ethers.getSigners();

-    // To deploy our contract, we just have to call ethers.deployContract and await
+    // To deploy our contract, we just have to call ignition.deploy with our
-    // its waitForDeployment() method, which happens once its transaction has been
-    // mined.
+    // imported Hardhat Ignition module.
-    const hardhatToken = await ethers.deployContract("Token");
+    const { hardhatToken } = await ignition.deploy(TokenModule);

-    await hardhatToken.waitForDeployment();

     // Fixtures can return anything you consider useful for your tests return { hardhatToken, owner, addr1, addr2 };